 If you choose to dropship, you can process a high number of orders with ease.
 As your business continues to grow, you might choose to hire employees to help with order processing.
-Also with dropshipping you don’t need to physically have the product in order to sell it to a customer, therefore you do not have to worry about stock control like physical stores have to
+Also, with dropshipping, you don’t need to physically have the product to sell it to a customer.
+Therefore you do not have to worry about stock control like physical stores have to.

 In retail stores, long queues can deter people from shopping.
 With ecommerce, there’s no waiting time.
-A customer can place orders on his or her own schedule with no delays allowing you to accept a high number of orders.
+A customer can place orders on their own schedule with no delays, allowing you to accept a high number of orders.

 Ecommerce Advantage #12: Can Scale Business Quickly

-One of the benefits of ecommerce is that it’s easy to scale the business quickly.
-You can increase your ad budget when ads are performing well without having to worry too much about keeping up with the demand, especially if you dropship.
+One of the benefits of ecommerce is that it’s easy to scale the business.
+You can increase your ad budget when people are clicking and buying without worrying too much about keeping up with the demand, especially if you dropship.

 With brick and mortar stores, it can be hard to grow product lines or add more cashiers due to finite space.
 You’ll need to find a bigger space, renovate or wait for your lease to end in order to scale your business.
 If you create informational products, you run into a challenge again as it takes time to write ebooks, courses, and more.

-With dropshipping, you can add new products to your store without having to worry about shipping products or holding inventory allowing you to grow quickly.
+With the dropshipping ecommerce model, you can add new products to your store without having to worry about shipping products or holding inventory, allowing you to grow quickly.

 Ecommerce Advantage # 13: Grow Your Business Organically with Content

 With ecommerce, you can grow organic traffic and sales with ecommerce blogging.
 From making videos to writing blog content, you’ll be able to optimize your store to drive traffic and sales without having to spend more money.
-With ecommerce, you’ll be able to not only get traffic organically through content creation, but you’ll also be able to monetize those customers with retargeting ads.
+Plus, you’ll be able to not only get traffic organically through content creation but you’ll also be able to monetize those customers with retargeting ads.